 - This site has a huge selection of project ideas for project-based learning.
 The lesson plans and resources are well prepared which makes the resource very usable for your classroom or student.

 - This site has a ton of information and resources for encouraging kids to work on something they enjoy.
 There are tips and helpful resources for starting a genius hour, as well as ideas and suggestions to help kids find something they are interested in.

 - Free drawing lessons each week from illustrator Rob Biddulph.
-He is actually hosting a live draw-along each week.

 - Free concerts as well as behind the scenes information.
 Go to the digital concert hall and enter the code for free concerts.